 In the ending of Sonic Generations: The classic verson, having learned that he never defeats Sonic, ponders upon pursuing a career as a teacher instead.

 Within five minutes of meeting you, Police Chief Damon Gant has probably given you an affectionate nickname, laughed uproariously at something funny you said, and extolled to you the many virtues of swimming.
 Oh, and he framed a child for a murder he committed so that he could use her apparent guilt to manipulate her sister, the Chief Prosecutor, essentially giving him complete control over both the police and the prosecutor's office.
+All the while, he claims good intentions, as that way the criminals would be caught and prosecuted with much more efficiency.
 But other than that, he's a nice guy.
 In-game dialogue states that if you're short on cash, he's the man to ask to borrow from.

 Investigations: Ernest Amano is a pretty friendly and conciliatory person who happens to be a Corrupt Corporate Executive whose business group is in cahoots with an international smuggling ring.
 He even tries to get his guilty-as-sin son acquitted for murder, but drops the idea when charged with obstruction of justice.